KLelkov/udacity-where-am-i/README.md

 ```
 And you're good to go!

-You can control the robot by creating 2DNavigation goal in Rvis, but keep in mind that because of the steering wheels the robot cant turn in place, so allow some transitional movement as well.
+You can control the robot by creating 2DNavigation goal in Rviz.

 You can also run keyboard teleop node to control the robot manualy with
 ```